-- 19. The council's Investment Plan was approved by the government on 5 December 2022.
-The UKSPF memorandum of understanding needs to be returned to DLUHC no later than 23 December 2022 to claim the 2022/23 funding totalling £51,262. - 20.
-The UKSPF prospectus states that local authorities will be asked to return any underspends at the end of each financial year.
+- 21. The council's Investment Plan was approved by the government on 5 December 2022.
+The UKSPF memorandum of understanding signed by the council's Chief Executive needed to be returned to DLUHC no later than 23 December 2022 to claim the 2022/23 grant totalling £51,262. - 22.
+The next PRED Committee meeting was not scheduled until 8 February 2023.
+Waiting until this date for a decision about delegated authority to allocate funding for 2022/23 would have risked the council not being able to spend its initial UKSPF allocation by 31 March 2023. - 23.
+A paper for decision was taken to the Community, Environment and Enforcement (CEE) Committee on 19 December 2022 with two recommendations:

-- 21. The next PRED Committee meeting is on 8 February 2023.
-Waiting until this date for a decision about delegated authority to allocate funding for 2022/23 risks the council not being able to spend all of the initial UKSPF allocation by 31 March 2023. - 22.
-Receiving delegated authority from the Communities, Environment and Enforcement (CEE) Committee in December 2022 will enable officers to begin commissioning UKSPF projects. - 23.
-Due to the short delivery window for 2022/23 and the limited funding available, it is expected that the council will commission third party organisations or procure service provision to deliver 2022/23 UKSPF projects. - 24.
-For 2023/24 and 2024/25, UKSPF funds will be allocated in a combination of grants to public or private organisations, commissioning third party organisations, procurement of service provision and in-house provision. - 25.
-A paper will be taken to PRED Committee on 8 February 2023 to provide members with an update on UKSPF since July 2022 and to seek delegated authority to allocate funding for 2023/24 and 2024/25, in line with the council's submitted UKSPF Investment Plan.
+- a) R1: Delegate authority to the Strategic Director to accept the 2022/23 UKSPF grant of £51,262. - b) R2: Delegate authority to the Strategic Director, in conjunction with the CEE and PRED Chairs, to allocate funding for 2022/23 in line with the council's submitted UKPSF Investment Plan. - 24.
+Due to the short delivery window for 2022/23 and the limited funding available, the council will commission third party organisations or procure service provision to deliver 2022/23 UKSPF projects. - 25.
+For 2023/24 and 2024/25, UKSPF funds will be allocated in a combination of grants to public or private organisations, commissioning third party organisations, procurement of service provision and in-house provision. - 26.
+Lead local authorities will be asked to report data to DLUHC to ensure that allocations are being spent to agreed timescales and milestones, including achievement of outputs and outcomes at the project level.
+DLUHC will also ask local authorities to report individual project outputs and outcomes at UK Parliament constituency level. - 27.
+Each lead local authority will be able to use up to 4% of their allocation by default to undertake necessary Fund administration, such as project assessment, contracting, monitoring and evaluation and ongoing stakeholder engagement. - 28.
+As part of the councils' OneTeam approach, Brentwood and Rochford will be combining up to 4% of their UKSPF allocation to fund the secondment of a member of Brentwood Borough Council staff to undertake UKSPF administration for both councils. - 29.
+Future UKSPF updates will be brought to the PRED Committee.